mikekeith52/scalecast/README.md

 ```

 #### Create Grids
 We can use three of the same grids as we did in univariate forecasting and create a new MLR grid, with a modification to also search the optimal lag numbers.
-The `lags` argument can be an `int`, `list`, or `dict` type and all series will use the other series' lags (as well as their own lags) in each model that is called.
+The `lags` argument can be an `int`, `list`, or `dict` type and all series will use the other series' lags (as well as their own lags) in each model that is called, unless we tell the models to not use a certain series' lags for whatever reason.
 Again, for mv forecasting, we can save default grids:

 ```python
 GridGenerator.get_mv_grids()